mailmesidharthnair-hub/weather-data-pipeline/README.md

 ## Output

-Structured job data stored in PostgreSQL, ready for analysis.
+Structured weather data stored in PostgreSQL, ready for analysis.

 Below is a snapshot of processed weather data stored in PostgreSQL: